stegrams/grav-gantr5-oer-lab/README.md

 ![](screenshot.jpg)

 # Why Use the Grav OER Content Space Project?
+* To create system-independent OER content (i.e. Markdown)
-* To provide direct access to your OER content (i.e. Markdown, images, etc.)
+* To provide direct access to your OER content
 * To support collaboration and version control of OER content
 * To provide multi-device access for OER content
-* To more quickly and easily update online OER content
+* To more quickly and easily update online OER content, locally or remotely

 # Content Space Highlights
 * [Edit Page in Git Particle](https://github.com/hibbitts-design/grav-gantry5-particle-edit-view-page-in-git) pre-installed